Google owes $338.7 mln in Chromecast patent case, US jury says

 Touchstream filed similar complaints against cable providers Comcast, Charter and Altice in Texas earlier this year.
 Those cases are still pending.

-(Reporting by Blake Brittain in Washington; Editing by David Bario and Grant McCool)
+(Reporting by Blake Brittain in Washington; Editing by David Bario, Grant McCool and Aurora Ellis)

 ((blake.brittain@tr.com; +1 (202) 938-5713;))